Pelvic Rehabilitation Practitioner Certification

 A Knowledge-Based Certificate recognizes a relatively narrow scope of specialized knowledge used in performing tasks required by the profession.
 It is issued after the individual passes an assessment instrument.

 Professional Certification is the voluntary process by which a non-governmental entity grants a time-limited recognition to an individual after verifying that he or she has met predetermined and standardized criteria.
 It is the vehicle a profession uses to differentiate among its members.
 The holder is called a certificant.
-Herman & Wallace's Pelvic Therapy Practitioner Certification falls into this category of credential.
+Herman & Wallace's Pelvic Rehabilitation Practitioner Certification falls into this category of credential.

 Specialization is a term related to the professional certifications offered by the ABPTS.